GDG-Nantes/devfest2019/content/blog/balance-le-son.md

 ---

 ## Prepare your coming!
-This is the DevFest is coming soon, it's time for you to organize! 🎶 [Burn to run - Bruce Springsteen](https://www.youtube.com/watch?v=IxuThNgl3YA) 🎶
+The DevFest is coming soon, it's time for you to organize! 🎶 [Burn to run - Bruce Springsteen](https://www.youtube.com/watch?v=IxuThNgl3YA) 🎶

 Here is the attendees checklist at DevFest → It's important to have: